 Personal Writing, such as for a reflective essay, or a "personal response" discussion posting, can be written in the first person (using "I" and "me"), and may use personal opinions and anecdotes as evidence for the point you are trying to make.

-All other university papers (Exposition, Persuasion, and Research Papers) should generally be written in third person, and should only use credible academic sources to support your argument.
+Academic papers (Exposition, Persuasion, and Research Papers) should generally be written in third person, and use credible academic sources to support your argument rather than stating your own personal beliefs.

 When first person is used in academic writing, like research papers, it shifts the focus from the topic to the writer.
-The purpose of a research paper is to present information on a topic not to share the writer’s own experience researching the topic or with the topic in general.
+The purpose of a research paper is to present information on a topic not to share the writer’s personal viewpoints.

 First vs. Third Person Writing